nikfrank/react-ulpan/README.md

     - add pack to result CREATE call with server schema update
     - build from server step2 CREATE w pack and tags
     - add query by feature to DoExercise view
-    - build from server step3 EDIT exercise feature
   - step5: build a view level component to READ && render results
     - build from server step2 basic charts and basic querying
     - build from server step3 deeper querying
       - add FK -> exercise on result for tags queries
+  - step6: upgrade exercise View to edit also
+    - build from server step3 EDIT exercise feature
+  - step7: many different FlashCards
+    - refactor Dealer to resolve from CardLib
+    - build another Card (++ feature challenges)

 - Section 2: user login and identity
   - step0: making a facebook app id